 - A vest or tackle bag

 Click the link for my advice on all general river fishing gear like the best waders, jackets, vests, etc.

 4. Learn To Fly Cast

-If you are going to learn to fly fish you will need to know how to cast for the method that you want to fish.
+You will need to learn how to cast a fly line and the few different casts for each method that you want to fish.

 If you nymph fish there is a different cast that you will need to learn than you would for dry fly fishing.

 If your plan is to learn to do nymphing first then save the dry fly casting practice for later.

 But if you plan to dry fly fish then you need to learn the standard fly cast and maybe the roll cast.